-The General tab lists the basic settings of all audio channels:
+The General tab in the Audio page lists the basic settings of all audio channels:

-No. The number of the channel.

-In Use.
-Shows if a channel is enabled or disabled.

-Name.
-The name of the channel.

-Mono / Stereo.
-Shows if a channel is a mono or stereo channel.
+- No. The number of the channel. - In Use.
+Shows if a channel is enabled or disabled. - Name.
+The name of the channel. - Mono / Stereo.
+Shows if a channel is a mono or stereo channel. - Compression.

-Compression.
 Shows if compression is on or off.
-A check mark means that compression is used.
+A check mark means that compression is used. - Capture Driver.

-Capture Driver.
 Shows what capture driver is used.
 Select the driver in Hardware Settings.